macnev2013/DecisionTreeRegressor/README.md

 # DecisionTreeRegressor
-This Repository Contains Decision Tree Regressor in the most simple form.
+This is basic Decision Tree Regressor using python.
+I have included dataset from "kaggle.com" which contains housing price data.
+I tried to keep it as easy as possible.
+Almost every line contains comments about its usage.